 - Telemedicine consultations that allow high-risk obstetrical patients and local physicians to be supported by UAMS specialists via interactive video

-- An around-the-clock call center staffed by obstetrical nurses who answer calls from mothers experiencing complications and physicians who need expert help with a patient
+- An around-the-clock call center staffed by obstetrical nurses who answer calls from mothers experiencing complications and from physicians who need expert help with high-risk patients

-- Weekly telemedicine conferences in which UAMS specialists confer with community physicians about individual cases and provide education about more than 100 evidence-based obstetrical guidelines developed through the ANGELS program
+- Weekly telemedicine conferences in which UAMS specialists confer with community physicians about individual cases and provide education on more than 100 evidence-based obstetrical guidelines developed through the ANGELS program

-Each year, the ANGELS program provides more than 3,500 telemedicine consults and facilitates more than 600 high-risk maternal transports to the most appropriate hospital.
-Since its implementation in 2003, ANGELS has reduced the statewide 60-day infant mortality rate by 0.5 percent.
+Since its implementation in 2003, ANGELS has delivered more than 21,000 telemedicine consults and facilitated nearly 6,000 high-risk maternal transports to the most appropriate hospital.
+Moreover, ANGELS has helped reduce the statewide 60-day infant mortality rate by 0.5 percent.